18mr/documentation/call-tool.md

 * **randomize_order** (optional, default false) randomize the order of the phone calls
 * **skip_star_confirm** (optional, default false) Whether to skip the "press star to confirm" step for campaigns which don't gather zipcode
 * **call_human_check** (optional, default false) Whether to check the recipient is not an answering machine.
 Note, will add a 3 second delay before your call begins.
+* **extra_first_calls** (optional) specify non-Congressional targets action-takers will call before any Congressional targets.
+Name, phone number, and title should be included as a yaml list.
+* **extra_last_calls** (optional) specify non-Congressional targets action-takers will call after any Congressional targets.
+Name, phone number, and title should be included as a yaml list.

+You'll also see these field options for audio files.
+Included are the default values, if you don't add new text for the robot or a custom audio filepath:

+* msg_intro: Hi.
+Welcome to call congress.
+* msg_ask_zip: Please enter your zip code so we can lookup your Congress person.
+* msg_invalid_zip: "Sorry, that zip code didn't work.
+Please try again."
+* msg_call_block_intro: "We'll now connect you to {{n_reps}} representatives.
+Press # for next rep."
+* msg_rep_intro: "We're now connecting you to {{name}}"
+* msg_special_call_intro: Optional: if an extra first call number is specified in the remote Google Spreadsheet, this text can be used to introduce the extra call.
+It's optional, and if not specified, we'll fall back to _msg_rep_intro_.
+* msg_between_thanks: You're doing great - here's the next call.
+* msg_final_thanks: Thank you!

+_Pro Tip: custom filepaths should always start with ``http://action.18mr.org/static/audio/your-campaign/``_

 ### Getting fancy